throche/project_online-library-search-engine/README.md

 # Table of content

-+ Context
 + Installation
 + Use cases (features)
-+ Quick exemple of usage
++ Exemple of usage
-+ program architecture
++ Program architecture
-+ data structure
++ Data structure
-+ credits and references
++ Credits and references

-# Context
 # Installation
 # Use cases (features)
-# Quick exemple of usage
+# Exemple of usage
-# program architecture
+# Program architecture
-# data structure
+# Data structure
-# credits and references
+# Credits and references

 code : ```...```